lucaslorentz/knockout.mapper/README.md

-###This project is under development and we are not commited to backwards compatibility yet
+###This project is under development, I'm not commited to backwards compatibility yet

 #Knockout Mapper